iyzg/archived-dots/README.md

 </div>

-## Introduction
-So unlike most people, I had just about the most unorthodox reason to switching to Linux.
-I loved the way it looked.
-I barely did any research, just grabbed an .iso and wiped my hard drive free of Windows.
-5 monthes later, no regrets.
-Ricing Linux has become one of my favorite pastimes and is a passion I'll continue to follow for a long time to come.

 ## Disclaimer
 These dotfiles are to save **my setups.** Be warned, they probably won't work on your system without a bit of tinkering around.
 I recommend just cherry picking what you need instead of copying my exact setup.

-## Dotfile Manager
-Sponsored Message: I use my newly created dotfile manager, [Sequestrum](https://github.com/iiPlasma/sequestrum) to manage my dotfiles.
-It's made specifically for managing dotfiles instead of something more general like Stow.
-It's got advanced features like a universal config, one step complete install, automated command running, and makes your dotfiles a lot prettier than one that use Stow!
-If you'd like, you can go check it out and use it.

 ## Overview
 - Window Manager: `openbox`